Step 1. Add the JitPack repository to your build file

 Check 'Getting Started Guide' in the WildFly documentation for more information about how to start and stop WildFly.

-, WildFly will be available in two distinct directories, build
+build vs. dist directoriesAfter running mvn install, WildFly will be available in two distinct directories, build and dist.

 For basic smoke tests, simply: mvn test